 - Test Connection to ensure that you have successfully connected to the database.
-A separate window will appear, showing whether your test is successful.
-Close it by clicking OK, and then click Next.
+A separate window will appear, showing whether your test was successful.
+Close this window by clicking OK, and then, click Next.

-The curly brackets on the right side of the screen indicate that the use of parameters is supported, which implies that you can replace a regular value with one that is parameterized and can be changed during runtime.
+The curly brackets located on the right side of the window indicate that the use of parameters is supported, which implies that you can replace a regular value with one that is parameterized and can be changed during runtime.

 In this example, we will be reading the Orders table from the Northwind database.

-Once you’ve entered the SQL query, click Next.
+Once you have entered the SQL query, click Next.

-6. The following screen will allow you to check or uncheck certain options that may be utilized while processing the dataset, if needed.
+6. The following window will allow you to check or uncheck certain options that may be utilized while processing the dataset, if needed.

-The Trim Trailing Spaces option, if checked, will refine the dataset by removing the extra whitespaces present after the last character in a line, up until the end of that line.
+When checked, The Trim Trailing Spaces option will refine the dataset by removing extra whitespaces present after the last character in a line, up until the end of that line.
 This option is checked by default.

 The Dynamic Layout option is unchecked by default.
-If checked, it will automatically enable two other suboptions.
+When checked, it will automatically enable two other sub-options.

 o Delete Field In Subsequent Objects: When checked, this option will delete all fields that are present in subsequent objects.